Anatta336/driven-decals/README.md

 * Support for multi-object editing and undo.

 ## Key Limitations
-* Not suited for generating decals in real-time, not recommended as a way to dynamically place bullet holes.
+* Not suited for generating decals in real-time, so not recommended as a way to dynamically place bullet holes.
 * Inefficient compared to methods available to deferred renderers such as the high definition render pipeline (HDRP).

 ## Contents